 In the past log sets were made from concrete and looked unrealistic.
 Today, improved log sets are made from a Ceramic Fibre that looks more like real wood.
 When the flame touches the ember material and side of the log, it glows like a real fire.

 (Cubic Feet per Minute) This is the amount of air that a blower will move.
-There is no magic figure that is suited to all units; rather, a blower should be tapered to a particular unit.
+There is no magic figure that is suited to all units; rather, a blower should be tailored to a particular unit.
 If the amount of air movement is not balanced to the size of the unit it can become noisy.